fozagtx/fozagtx/README.md

-# Building AI-Powered Web3 & Agent Systems
+# Building Agent Systems in web3/web2

 Exploring the intersection of AI agents and Web3 building autonomous systems, smart contracts, and intelligent applications.